oopsmonk/documentation/iota-access/1.0/tutorials/get-started.md

     ```

     ```
-    `server.rest.listeningPort`: Listening port for the REST server `server.tcp.listeningPort`: Listening port for the TCP server `db.host`: Host address for the SQL database `db.port`: Port number for the SQL database `node.host`: URL for the IOTA node
+    server.rest.listeningPort: Listening port for the REST server server.tcp.listeningPort: Listening port for the TCP server db.host: Host address for the SQL database db.port: Port number for the SQL database node.host: URL for the IOTA node
-    `node.port`: API port number for the IOTA node
+    node.port: API port number for the IOTA node
     ```

 4. Create an `.env` file in the root directory and add values for the following configuration fields: